-It is also acceptable to report anonymously, without disclosing any personal data.
-It should be noted, however, that this choice may hinder the resolution of the reported issue, as feedback may be needed for a successful investigation.
+It is also acceptable to report anonymously, with no disclosure of personal data.
+It should be noted, however, that this choice may make the resolution of the reported issue more complex, in cases when additional information may be needed from the whistleblower for a successful investigation.

-Ghella is fully committed to protect whistleblowers from repercussions or any form of disadvantage or discrimination at the workplace linked to or resulting by submitting a report.
+Ghella is committed to fully protect whistleblowers from repercussions or any form of disadvantage or discrimination at the workplace linked to or resulting from submitting a report.

-Any whistleblower that reports internally a concern in good faith, will not be prosecuted and no action will be taken against him/her in case of the information supplied cannot be proven or becomes irrelevant or insufficient to address the report.
+Whistleblowers reporting internally a concern in good faith will not be prosecuted and no action will be taken against them in cases when the information provided cannot be proven or becomes irrelevant or insufficient to address the report.
 If additional relevant information emerges after a report is made, the whistleblower is encouraged to report this to Ghella immediately, regardless of whether this information supports or invalidates the original report.